Please read our CONTRIBUTOR GUIDELINES before submitting your story here. Any content that does not comply with our guidelines will not be accepted.

 - Regular contributors should direct us if they want to add new social links or remove old ones.

-- Include the author’s email.
-We need this to notify him/her when comments that need a response are posted.
+- The author’s email must be included – we will not publish it unless you give us permission to do so.
+We need it in order to notify the author when comments that need a response are posted.
 We also need it to contact the author in the event an agency submitting the story is no longer representing the author.
 This is a required element.

 We appreciate submissions of featured photos that help tell the story you are trying to convey.
 It will appear at the top of the story and serves to encourage people to read your story.